 The ISO standard 3382-3 describes a range of parameters to investigate the influence of room acoustics in open plan offices.
-There are two application notes on our website explaining how to work with these parameters (currently located at https://odeon.dk/learn/application-notes/).
+There are two application notes on our website explaining how to work with these parameters.
 The following parameters are supported: